-How to develop healthy habits without making yourself a prisoner of your routines
+How can we develop healthy habits without making ourselves a prisoner of our routines

 The thought of getting in shape can be overwhelming.
 There can be so much you need to change all at once.
 But you know you need to do it.
 Whether you're carrying a little more weight around the midsection than you'd like.
 Or you have no energy after work to hang with your kids.
 Or maybe you're noticing your kids are falling into the same poor habits you have and you don't want that for them.
 That need for a healthier lifestyle may not be something you want to do but you know you need to.